fineanmol/plant-tree/README.md

-🎄 Updated on Tue, 11 Feb 2025 07:29:51 GMT
+🌲 Updated on Tue, 11 Feb 2025 19:06:48 GMT

-> "Simplicity is the soul of efficiency."
+> "Truth can only be found in one place: the code."